danmilon/confisto/README.md

 * `file`: File to load that contains the main configuration.
 * `dir`: Directory to read and load that contains many seperate configuration files.
 Optional.
-* `defaults`: Object with default values for each configuration parameter.
+* `defaults`: Object with default values or path (string) to a file with default values.
 Optional.
 * `parser`: Parser to use while loading files Optional. (default `'json'`)

 #### cb(err, config)